----------------------------------------------------------------------------

 """

-Generate everything needed to optimize `problem` in C++.
-This currently assumes there is
+Generate everything needed to optimize ``self`` in C++.
+This will typically only generate

 Args: